peterdri/ece-communications-labs/_ece350/lab4/FLEX-sync.md

 As an additional challenge (this is not a deliverable), try to decode some text.
 The letters and numbers are not encrypted.
 Some hints may be found [here](http://scholar.lib.vt.edu/theses/available/etd-10597-161936/unrestricted/THESIS.PDF), on pages 4-11.

-  > Note: It is not expected that successful decoding can be completed during the lab period.
-If you're interested, feel free to approach your TA for help in doing so.
+{% include alert.html title="Note" content="It is not expected that successful decoding can be completed during the lab period.
+If you're interested, feel free to approach your TA for help in doing so." %}

 ---